Shopify vs Squarespace

 If you’re on a lower budget, you may want to consider using Wix.
 It provides all the tools needed to create an aesthetically pleasing site.

-Additionally, if you already have a site and are on a budget, then look at Ecwid.
-It’s one of the only options which provides its customers with an unlimited free plan.
-Granted, this option restricts certain features but is a particularly great starting point for smaller businesses.
+It’s one of the only options providing its customers an unlimited free plan.
+Granted, this option restricts certain features, but it is a particularly excellent starting point for smaller businesses.

 Which Will You Choose?

-If your goal is to create a good-looking, content-heavy site, then Squarespace may be your best bet.
 It’s an excellent platform for presenting online visual portfolios.
 It’s worth considering Squarespace if you have a creative profession (e.g., musician, author, etc.)

 Try Shopify Try Squarespace